rhake14/MSA/README.md

 ### Get results

-If you are just interested in the participants’ final scores, the easiest solution is usually to download the results in CSV format from the admin panel.
+If you are just interested in the participants’ final scores, the easiest solution is usually to download the results in .RDS format from the admin panel \[use function readRDS()\].
+If you need only a few detail, you can examine the individual CSV output.
 If you are interested in trial-by-trial results, you can run the command MSA_compile_trial_by_trial_results() from the R console (having loaded the MSA package using library(MSA)).
 Type ?MSA_compile_trial_by_trial_results() for more details.

-If you want still more detail, you can examine the individual RDS output files using readRDS().
 Detailed results are stored as the ‘metadata’ attribute for the ability field.
 You can access it something like this (see also example code at the end of the documentation):

 ``` r
 x <- readRDS("output/results/id=1&p_id=german_test&save_id=1&pilot=false&complete=true.rds")